saadsk-tech/saadsk-tech/README.md

 ## 🌟 About Me

 Hello!
-I am a **Senior Software Engineer** and **WordPress Expert** with over 10 years of experience building and scaling high-impact websites, digital marketplaces, and e-commerce platforms. [cite_start]Currently, I am developing and architecting the technical infrastructure for **Bayan Health**, a modern wellness and longevity platform[cite: 2096]. [cite_start]I am responsible for engineering a comprehensive healthcare service that connects patients with clinicians through a secure, HIPAA-compliant digital platform[cite: 1187, 1210].
+I am a **Senior Software Engineer** and **WordPress Expert** with over 10+ years of experience building and scaling high-impact websites, digital marketplaces, and e-commerce platforms.
+Currently, I am developing and architecting the technical infrastructure for **Bayan Health**, a modern wellness and longevity platform.
+I am responsible for engineering a comprehensive healthcare service that connects patients with clinicians through a secure, HIPAA-compliant digital platform.

 I specialize in bridging the gap between complex backend architecture and seamless frontend experiences, with a strong current focus on **AI-driven development**, secure healthcare integrations, and automating workflows.